What are Combat Boots?

 Questions, answered.

-Are combat boots appropriate for a business-casual office?
+Are combat boots appropriate for work?

 Related terms